agilestacks/stack-ml-eks/README.md

 ## Tear Down

-If you have used a default name to setup your cluster then please use command below:
+If you have used a default name to setup your cluster then you can use the following command to undeploy the entire stack:

 ```bash
 $ hub ext stack undeploy